[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 괜찮아. 안 데려다 줘도 (괜찮다니까.)

 I’m fine.
-I told you I’m fine even if you don’t take me with you.
+I told you I’m okay, even if you don’t take me with you.

-Please try to read it so that you can properly express your feelings to your friends.
+Please try to read it to express your feelings to your friends properly.

 -(ㄴ/는)다고(요)